Snap dogpiles on original programming glut with snack-sized Originals

 It’s unclear how much Snap is investing in this effort.
 But everyone from Amazon to Apple to Facebook to Facebook’s Instagram IGTV are investing heavily in original content.
 And all these players are still staring up the mountaintop where sits Netflix, a company that has vowed to spend 800 gazillion bucks every year on original content.

-With last-mile delivery finally taking off, and online medical and educational services available, the lack of original programming is really the final piece we need to realize the dream of never having to leave our homes again.
+With last-mile delivery finally taking off and online medical and educational services available, the lack of original programming is really the final piece we need to realize the dream of never having to leave our home again.
 Today, Snap has brought that dream one step closer.